Drugstore Cowboy: Casting

-Tom Waits was Van Sant's first choice to play the lead, although the finance company would not support Van Sant if he had cast him.
+Tom Waits was Van Sant's first choice to play the lead, although the finance company would not have supported Van Sant if he had cast him.
 Officially the reason given was that Waits was appearing in another movie they were financing, although Van Sant has said he suspected the Oscar win of Kiss of the Spider Woman, a film they had also financed, had made them want a lead who could win an Oscar.
 Dillon was ultimately cast in the role of Bob Hughes.
 To prepare for his role, Dillon met with active and recovered drug addicts.

 Kelly Lynch was cast opposite Dillon as Bob's wife, Dianne.
 Lynch drew on her experience of becoming addicted to opioids after she suffered a serious head-on collision road accident at age twenty, which broke both of her legs (nearly necessitating the amputation of both) and resulted in her being hospitalized for a year.
 "Instead of stepping me down, [the doctors] completely took me off of them, and I went through a screaming withdrawal that lasted about three days—it was like going into the bowels of hell," Lynch recalled.
 "So I told my agent that I did know what being a junkie was like, and I’m absolutely right for this part.
 I went into the audition and got the part the very same day."

-Heather Graham and James LeGros, who portray lovers Rick and Nadine, respectively, auditioned for the roles and were cast by Van Sant based on Polaroid photos he took of them.
+James LeGros and Heather Graham, who portray lovers Rick and Nadine, respectively, auditioned for the roles and were cast by Van Sant based on Polaroid photos he took of them.
 Producer Nick Wechsler recalled: "It was a Warhol-type thing.
 He would pin them up on the wall, and the energy they were giving him helped him decide who to cast in the movie.
 When Heather Graham pulled up—her Polaroid just popped."